mdepx/mdepx/Documentation/thread.md

     mdx_thread_create(const char *name, int prio, uint32_t quantum_usec,
         uint32_t stack_size, void *entry, void *arg);

 Dynamicaly allocates a thread and a stack space for it.
-Stack size provided in bytes, quantum in microseconds (usecs).
+Stack size is provided in bytes, quantum is in microseconds (usecs).
 Thread's priority *prio*, name *name*, entry point *entry* and a user argument *arg* should also be provided.

 Note that the quantum could be specified as 0, the cooperative scheduling mode is used in that case.